smu-ai/novel-translation/README.md

 - By default, environment variables are loaded from the `.env.example` file.
 - To customize settings, copy `.env.example` to `.env` and update it for your local runs.

-5. Run upyter notebooks or the automated script:
+5. Run Jupyter notebooks or the automated script:

 ```
 ./scripts/tune-small.sh